CAN/RS232 Shield

 Note

 AIN is overvoltage-protected up to ±36 V and defaults to a 0–5 V voltage input, scaled down to 0–3.3 V on P6.
-Bridge the 4–20 mA mode shunt on the back of the shield to switch AIN to a 4–20 mA current-loop input.
+Bridge the 4–20 mA mode shunt on the front of the shield to switch AIN to a 4–20 mA current-loop input.

 Note